U.S companies unveil Iraq investments before premier's White House visit

-The U.S. Department of Energy in a statement said that Honeywell International Inc, Baker Hughes Co, General Electric Co, Stellar Energy and Chevron signed commercial agreements worth as much as $8 billion with the Iraqi ministers of oil and electricity.
+The U.S. Department of Energy in a statement said that Honeywell International Inc (HON.N), Baker Hughes Co (BKR.N), General Electric Co (GE.N), Stellar Energy and Chevron signed commercial agreements worth as much as $8 billion with the Iraqi ministers of oil and electricity.

 Prime Minister Mustafa al-Kadhimi is set to visit the White House for the first time on Thursday and as the Iraqi economy has been hammered by coronavirus lockdowns and low oil prices.
 Protests that began last year led to the resignation of cabinet officials and later to the departure of the former prime minister.